William Rainey Harper

-William Rainey Harper (July 24, 1856 – January 10, 1906) was an American academic leader, an accomplished semiticist, and Baptist clergyman.
-Harper helped to establish both the University of Chicago and Bradley University and served as the first president of both institutions.
+William Rainey Harper (July 24, 1856 – January 10, 1906) was an American academic, an accomplished semiticist, and Baptist clergyman.
+A Yale University professor, Harper helped to establish both the University of Chicago and Bradley University and served as the inaugural president of both institutions.
+He served as the inaugural president of the University of Chicago from 1891 to 1906.

 Early life

 Harper was born on July 24, 1856, in New Concord, Ohio, to parents of Irish-Scottish ancestry.

 Very early in his life, Harper displayed skills years ahead of other children of his age, and he was labeled a child prodigy.
 By the age of eight, Harper began preparing for college-level courses.
-At the age of ten he enrolled in Muskingum College in his native New Concord, Ohio.
+At the age of ten he enrolled in Muskingum College in his native New Concord.
 At the age of fourteen, he graduated from Muskingum College.
-In 1872, Harper enrolled in Yale University to begin his postgraduate studies, and he completed these in 1876.
-Harper quickly assumed a series of faculty positions, including ones at Denison University and Yale University.
+In 1872, Harper enrolled in Yale University to begin his postgraduate studies, and he completed his PhD there in 1875.
+Harper quickly assumed a series of faculty positions, including ones at the Masonic College in Macon, Tennessee, Denison University and Yale University.

 Throughout his academic life, Harper wrote numerous textbooks.
 A strong supporter of lifelong learning, Harper was also involved with the Chautauqua Institution in Chautauqua, New York, and its academic programs starting in 1883.